migueeelvargas/HuffmanCoding/README.md

 3. Using the byte value counts, create a leaf node for each non-zero count.
 4. Now, these nodes are then used to construct an optimal tree using Huffman's algorithm.
 5. Using a bottom to top traversal of the tree, we are able to find the correspoding prefix code of each character & that's applied to each leaf node.
 6. Next, we open the output file & write a header that contains the occurrence count of each character in the ASCII table to it.
-Given that there is 256 values in ASCII, this header will be the size of 1MB if each count is represented using an int. *This is a naive approach*
+Given that there is 256 values in ASCII, this header will be the size of 1MB if each count is represented using an int. *This IS a naive approach*.
 7. Following, the input file is opened once again & read through it byte-to-byte, each time taking that byte value & writing it's prefix code to the provided output file.
 8. The output file will now have the full encoding & both input & output file streams are closed.

 ###Uncompress program
-The program runs as follows: `./uncompress infile outfile`
+The program runs as follows: `./uncompress infile outfile`.
+The flow of the program:

+1. Open the encoded file provided.
+2. To reconstruct the original Huffman tree, the header is read & the value counts are provided.
+This is enough information to build the orignal tree.
+3. Next, the output file is opened & is read bit-to-bit.
+4. The reconstructed Huffman tree is used to decode the bits & the corresponding ASCII value is written to the out file.
+5. The produced out file will be an identical copy of the original pre-encoded file.